saihgupr/Fuzzy-Assistant/README.md

 ## Features

 -   **Natural Language Processing:** Understands commands like "turn on the lights" or "set thermostat to 72".
--   **Fuzzy Entity Matching:** Finds the correct device even if you don't type the exact name.
+-   **Fuzzy Entity Matching:** Finds the correct device even if you don't type the exact name. "ktl" or "trn on ktt", both turn on the kettle.
+-   **Alfred Workflow:** A quick access text input using Alfred for Mac OS.
 -   **Wide Device Support:** Controls lights, switches, fans, climate (thermostats), media players, locks, and more.
 -   **Multi-Entity Commands:** Control multiple devices at once, e.g., `python script.py turn on living room light and fan`.
 -   **Entity Cache:** Fetches all your entities and caches them locally for fast performance.
 -   **Debug Mode:** A debug mode for troubleshooting and seeing command details.
--   **Alred Workflow:** A quick access text input using Alfred for Mac OS.

 ## Requirements